This vegan caramel sauce is scrumptious, creamy, and easy to make. You're going to love it even if you're not vegan.

 Is caramel vegan?

-I bet you didn't know that caramel sauce isn't vegan.
+I bet you didn't know that caramel isn't vegan.
 It’s because it contains heavy whipping cream and butter.

-I’m not vegan, but I've had to avoid indulging in caramel sauce on my desserts because I can't tolerate dairy.
+I’m not vegan, but I've had to avoid indulging in caramel on my desserts because I can't tolerate dairy.
 Such a bummer!

-Now both vegans and those folks who can't tolerate dairy can now enjoy creamy caramel sauce on their yummy desserts again.
+Now both vegans and those folks who can't tolerate dairy can now enjoy creamy caramel on their yummy desserts again.
 Hooray!

 How to make a vegan caramel sauce

-Here's how to make a quick and easy vegan caramel sauce recipe:
+Here's how to make a caramel recipe:

 1. On the stovetop, in a medium saucepan, combine the brown sugar, coconut cream, vegan buttery spread, and salt.